HashEngineering/dimecoin-wallet/README.md

-Welcome to _Quark Wallet_, a standalone Quark payment app for your Android device!
+Welcome to _Dimecoin Wallet_, a standalone Dimecoin payment app for your Android device!

 This project contains several sub-projects: